May 21, 2025

 Immersive Program Helps People with Neurological Conditions Improve Mobility

 The clinic’s immersive program offers people with spinal cord injuries (SCI), stroke, and other neurological conditions personalized screenings, tailored therapy programs using Atalante X and progress tracking.
-The programs also will leverage virtual reality systems that provide real-time feedback, mirror therapy to aid motor function recovery and advanced gait analysis.
+The clinic provides rehabiliation for patients with traumatic brain injury, multiple sclerosis, cerebral palsy, Parkinson's disease, vestibular disorders, concussion or balance disorders.

 The clinic’s website notes it accepts major insurance providers including Aetna, Cigna, Medicare, BlueCross BlueShield, Humana and United Healthcare.